 Chapter 8 provides an analysis of the utilities' progress toward compliance with state Renewable Energy Standards.
 Not all utilities that own transmission lines are subject to the state Renewable Energy Standards, and some utilities that are not required to participate in the Biennial Report must meet the RES milestones.
 All utilities subject to the RES participated in providing information for this part of the report.

-PUC Process.
-Upon receipt of this Report, the Public Utilities Commission will solicit comments from the Department of Commerce, interested parties, and the general public about the Report.
+MPUC Process.
+Upon receipt of this Report, the Minnesota Public Utilities Commission will solicit comments from the Department of Commerce, interested parties, and the general public about the Report.
 Any person interested in commenting on the Report or following the comments of others should check the efiling docket for this matter or in some other manner contact the Public Utilities Commission.
-The Docket Number is E-999/M-131-402.
-The precise schedule for filing comments is established by the PUC rules relating to the biennial reporting process.
+The Docket Number is E999/M-15-439.
+The precise schedule for filing comments is established by the MPUC rules relating to the biennial reporting process.
 Minn.
 Rules Chapter 7848.
-It is anticipated that the PUC will make a final decision on the 2013 Biennial Transmission Projects Report in May 2014.
+It is anticipated that the MPUC will make a final decision on the 2015 Biennial Transmission Projects Report in May 2016.